lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 3. Recording microphone audio
 4. Storing records into a database for persistent storage

+First let's update apt-get to make sure we'll have access to all the dependencies we need to install.
+Run the following command:
+`sudo apt-get update`

-To install the dependencies, enter the following command:
+Next, install the dependencies by entering the following command:

 `sudo apt-get -y install git gcc cmake build-essential libsqlite3-dev libcurl4-openssl-dev libfaad-dev libsoup2.4-dev libgcrypt20-dev libgstreamer-plugins-bad1.0-dev gstreamer1.0-plugins-good libasound2-dev`